rmusser01/Infosec_Reference/Draft/Courses & Training -.md

 [Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn)
 * Free Coursera Course
 * About this course: This course gives you easy access to the invaluable learning techniques used by experts in art, music, literature, math, science, sports, and many other disciplines.
-Weíll learn about the how the brain uses two very different learning modes and how it encapsulates (ìchunksî) information.
-Weíll also cover illusions of learning, memory techniques, dealing with procrastination, and best practices shown by research to be most effective in helping you master tough subjects.
+We‚Äôll learn about the how the brain uses two very different learning modes and how it encapsulates (‚Äúchunks‚Äù) information.
+We‚Äôll also cover illusions of learning, memory techniques, dealing with procrastination, and best practices shown by research to be most effective in helping you master tough subjects.